saintmac/vyte-api-v2-doc/docs/reference/locations.md

 <returns title="Returns">

-Returns the created `location` object if a valid handle was provided, and returns an error otherwise.
+Returns an object containing the number of row affected and the status if there is no error, and returns an error otherwise.

 </returns>